Preventing Snow Shovelling Injuries

 Posterior chain spinal exercise

-Lastly, the greatest risk factor for future injuries is an unresolved pre-existing injury.
-That nagging low back pain that is felt with sitting will likely worsen as we pick up our shovels this winter.
+The greatest risk factor for future injuries is an unresolved pre-existing injury.
+That nagging low back pain felt while sitting will likely worsen when picking up a shovel this winter.
 Why do we switch our automotive summer tires to winter?
-Is it not in preparation for the driving conditions of winter, to prevent an accident before it happens?
-This fall, I would encourage you to do the same for your body.
-Whatever activity or sport you are planning on participating in this winter, and yes, this includes snow shovelling, it is best to be prepared.
-Let’s get started!
+Is it not to prepare for the driving conditions of winter to prevent an accident before it happens?
+This fall, I encourage you to do the same for your body.

 Submitted by: Albert Chan